MIMBCD-UI/dataset-uta7-heatmaps/README.md

 We need to follow the repository goal, by addressing the thereby information.
 Therefore, it is of chief importance to scale this solution supported by the repository.
 The repository solution follows the best practices, achieving the [Core Infrastructure Initiative (CII)](https://bestpractices.coreinfrastructure.org/en/projects/3172) specifications.

-Besides that, one of our goals involves creating a configuration file to automatically test and publish our code to pip or any other package manager.
+Besides that, one of our goals involves creating a configuration file to automatically test and publish our code.
 It will be most likely prepared for the [GitHub Actions](https://github.com/features/actions).
 Other goals may be written here in the future.

 ## Contributing

 This project exists thanks to all the people who [contribute](CONTRIBUTING.md).
-We welcome everyone who wants to help us improve this downloader.
+We welcome everyone who wants to help us improve this repository.
 As follows, we present some suggestions.

 ### Issuer

-Either as something that seems missing or any need for support, just open a [new issue](https://github.com/opprDev/repo-template-datasets/issues/new).
+Either as something that seems missing or any need for support, just open a [new issue](https://github.com/MIMBCD-UI/dataset-uta7-heatmaps/issues/new).
 Regardless of being a simple request or a fully-structured feature, we will do our best to understand them and, eventually, solve them.

 ### Developer

 We like to develop, but we also like collaboration.
-You could ask us to add some features...
+You could ask us to add some features or more data...
 Or you could want to do it yourself and fork this repository.
 Maybe even do some side-project of your own.
 If the latter ones, please let us share some insights about what we currently have.

 ## Information